-Judea and Samaria: An explainer on Israel's Biblical Heartland
+Judea and Samaria: A Primer on Israel's Biblical Heartland

 The Palestinian Central Bureau of Statistics reported that 2.8 million Palestinians live in Areas A and B, though that number is disputed.
 The Israeli government places that figure at 1.5-2.5 million.
 At the beginning of 2020, the number of Israeli residents of Judea and Samaria reached 463,901 and this number has passed half a million.
 Most estimates put the Arab population of Area C at around 150,000.

 Israelis who live in Judea and Samaria are citizens of Israel.
-The 98% of Palestinians in Judea and Samaria are governed by the PA, pay taxes to the PA and vote in PA-administered elections, if elections are held.
+The 98% of Palestinians in Judea and Samaria are governed by the PA, pay taxes to the PA, and vote in PA-administered elections, if elections were to be held.
 The other 2% of the Arabs in Judea and Samaria reside in Area C, administered by the Israeli Coordinator of Government Activities in the Territories (COGAT).

-The roads in the region are open to both Israeli and Arab-Palestinian traffic, though the PA issues its own license plates.
+The roads in the entire region are open to both Israeli and Arab-Palestinian traffic, though the PA issues its own license plates.
 Some roads are occasionally restricted depending on the security situation that alternates.
-In approximately 40% of Judea and Samaria that is under the control of the Palestinian Authority, it is illegal for Jewish Israeli citizens to enter or use those roads.
+In the approximately 40% of Judea and Samaria that is under the control of the Palestinian Authority, it is illegal for Jewish Israeli citizens to enter or use those roads.

 Approximately 17% of Judea and Samaria has been developed including all Israeli and Palestinian-Arab development.
-The built-up areas of Israeli settlements cover around 2% percent of all West Bank land.
+The built-up areas of Israeli settlements cover around 2% percent of all the land in Judea and Samaria.

 THE CURRENT STATUS